PombertLab/SSRG/README.md

 git clone --recursive https://github.com/PombertLab/SNPs.git chmod a+x `find ./SNPs/ -name *.pl`
 ```
 For ease of use, the SSRG folders should be added to the $PATH variable.
-Bash users on Fedora/RedHat can type the following commands to add the SNPs folder and its subdirectories to their .bash_profile:
+Bash users on Fedora/RedHat can type the following commands to add the SNPs folder and its subdirectories to their own .bash_profile:
 ```bash
 cd ./SNPs; PWD=`pwd`;
 echo 'PATH="$PATH:'"$PWD\"" >> ~/.bash_profile